Climate and The Carbon Cycle: Unit Overview

 What will I learn?

 This unit will introduce you to the basics of the carbon cycle.
+You will learn how the carbon cycle, climate and the abiotic and biotic components of the environment influence each other in many ways.
 You will learn how carbon moves throughout the different components of the carbon cycle and where carbon is stored in the Earth's system.
 Using case studies, NASA visualizations, current research, and interactives, you will explore how living things on land, in soils, and in our oceans regulate the carbon cycle.
-Because carbon and climate are tightly coupled, you will analyze the effect of carbon dioxide on the Earth's thermostat and our climate.
+Because carbon, climate and the environment are tightly coupled, you will analyze the effect of carbon dioxide on the Earth's thermostat and our climate.
 Finally, you will seek possible solutions to a warming climate.

 Key questions addressed by this unit include:

-- How does carbon move through the four spheres of the Earth's system and in what forms?
+- How does carbon move through the four spheres of the Earth's system, in what forms and at what time and spatial scales?

-- How does the carbon cycle regulate the temperature of Earth's atmosphere?
+- How does the carbon cycle regulate the temperature of Earth's atmosphere through the greenhouse effect?

 - Will carbon dioxide continue to rise, and if so, what can we do about it?